Spinifex | Miette Vermentino

 Thirty per cent of the wine was warm-settled to retain solids and naturally fermented in older barriques for texture and structure.
 The remainder was handpicked and chilled overnight, then crushed and gently pressed to tank.
 The resulting wine is signature Murdoch Hills: a citrus-driven, bright and juicy Sauvignon with fabulously limey fruit and a long, mouth-watering finish.

-Murdoch Hill|Red Blend
+Murdoch Hill| Red Blend

 Spinifex | Miette | Shiraz

 The Miette Shiraz is always superb value and this 2017 is no different.
-The core of the fruit for this wine came from six key vineyards in Ebenezer, Bethany, Tanunda and Moppa-serious Barosesa terroirs that have delivered bold, honest and deep Shiraz flavours and structure.
-Schell has also blended in some wines from the higher country of the Barosesa Ranges and Eden Valley in order to bring freshness.
+The core of the fruit for this wine came from six key vineyards in Ebenezer, Bethany, Tanunda and Moppa-serious Barossa terroirs that have delivered bold, honest and deep Shiraz flavours and structure.
+Schell has also blended in some wines from the higher country of the Barossa Ranges and Eden Valley in order to bring freshness.

 Voyager | Sauvignon Blanc Semillion